imdying/maiden/README.md

  [![NuGet Badge](https://buildstats.info/nuget/Alfred?includePreReleases=true)](https://www.nuget.org/packages/Alfred)

- A build tool that primarily assists you in versioning your releases.
+ A build tool designed to streamline the process of versioning software releases.

+ This tool provides a comprehensive set of features and functionalities that are specifically aimed at assisting developers in organizing and managing their release versions.

  ## Prerequisites